microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#4472 - Windows Terminal Session Management.md

   it's creating?
 This is _not_ related to the current spec at hand, just something the author considered while writing the spec.
 This likely belongs over in [#492], or in its own spec.
+  - Or I suppose, with less confusion, someone could run `wt -s 0 split-pane -- man ping > cat`.
+That's certainly more sensible, and wouldn't require any extra work.

 ## Resources